-Since then, STARmed has continued to innovate, working with top physicians to improve their RFA technology.
+Since then, STARMED has continued to innovate, working with top physicians to improve their RFA technology.
 Today, radiofrequency ablation has become a valid, minimally invasive alternative to surgery for many thyroid patients.

 In this blog, we’ll discuss thyroid RFA as an alternative to traditional thyroid nodule surgery.
 Continue reading to learn the benefits of this novel procedure and how to incorporate radiofrequency ablation for thyroid nodules into your practice.

-What Is RFA for Thyroid Nodules?
+What Is Thyroid Ablation (RFA)?

 The ablated nodule cells are naturally excreted as waste over several months.
 As a result, the nodule decreases in size, allowing the patient to live comfortably without the loss of healthy thyroid tissue.